What you'll need to know...

 Split into groups of three.
 Each person in the group is focus on one of the areas below.
 Your job is to research your interactions and produce a presentation to give to your partner on the issue as well as a completed exam question (3+3) as follows:

-1. Discuss how Nexus interactions affect national water security and access to safe water.
+1. Describe how Nexus interactions affect national water security and access to safe water.

-2. Evaluate how Nexus interactions affect national food security and food availability.
+2. Identify how Nexus interactions affect national food security and food availability.

 3. Explain how Nexus interactions affect national energy security and geopolitical issues.